 Our small classrooms and climate and core competency assessments and our individualized curriculum are all designed to reach and understand every child and to empower them to find her/his voice.
 Helping every child find a strong anchor in his/her own personal value system is one of our key objectives.

-As an institution that offers purposeful education, we value and embrace the goals of project based learning (PBL).
+We value and embrace the goals of project based learning (PBL).
 While we do not require that every learning experience include a project (individual or group), we do periodically monitor a child’s understanding of the relevance of their work and its real world connections.
-We want projects with multiple children to offer the right scaffolding and meaning to each child’s learning and to not become a crutch.
-In other words, in the case of group projects, assessment of individual learning is also a key objective even though such assessment can sometimes be a challenge.
+In the case of group projects, assessment of individual learning is also a key objective even though such assessment can sometimes be a challenge.

 At Sankalpa, we strongly believe that education is most effective when a child is ready and eager.
-So, while there may occasionally be a modest amount (not to exceed about 10 minutes per grade level per day) of homework (either to help the child gain mastery or to allow the child time to explore further), we would like to make sure that the heavy lifting is always done at school.
-Homework will only be assigned if the child is passionate and interested in further exploration or reinforcement of a subject.
+So, while there will occasionally be a modest amount (not to exceed about 10 minutes per grade level per day) of homework (either to help the child gain mastery or to allow the child time to explore further), we would like to make sure that the heavy lifting is always done at school.
+Homework that is assigned would be relevant and consistent with the child's ILP (i.e. just behind the learning edges) and not unrelated busy work.
+This reinforcement is to help the child stay passionate and interested in further exploration of a subject.

-We host parent-teacher meetings at the start of the academic year and once every semester.
+We host a parent in-take meeting at the start of the academic year during first-year enrollment and once every semester (or twice a year).
 We also offer open houses and parent education opportunities all through the year.
-Additionally, parents can seek appointments with individual teachers, as needed, to discuss specific issues.
+Additionally, parents can seek appointments with individual teachers, as needed to discuss specific issues as they come up.
+We believe that parents are vital partners in a child's education.

 We are still finalizing our itinerary for the field trips.
 We will communicate this information at a later date.

-As with any school, environment and classroom climate are a significant consideration at Sankalpa Academy as well.
-An intentional, holistic, awareness-based approach is the closest one can get to the nationally renowned Conscious Discipline program.
+As with any school, environment and classroom climate are a significant consideration at Sankalpa Academy.
+An intentional, holistic, awareness-based approach where we all are responsible to each other is the closest one can get to the nationally renowned Conscious Discipline program.
 Parents will be notified about any behavior that is deemed disruptive so we can collectively come up with a holistic solution.

-Uniforms can help minimize distractions that can be caused by clothing and accessories.
-There should be less fashion related peer pressure if everyone wears similar clothes.
-However, while we will offer t-shirts with our logo, since the children being enrolled now are very young, there is no mandate that they wear uniforms to school.
+Uniforms can help minimize distractions caused by clothing and accessories.
+There should also be less fashion related peer pressure if everyone wears similar clothes.
+Regardless, we don't have any prescribed school uniforms.

 Given the community benefit, educational institutions are legally able to and often choose to organize as a non-profit in the US.
 Historically, there have been several advantages to organizing as a non-profit, 501(c)(3) in US, primarily tax exemption for the organization and tax deductions for donors.